lunatictiol/wireless-notes/chapter4.md

 - v = relative velocity between the transmitter and receiver (m/s).
 - λ = wavelength of the signal (m).
 - θ = angle between the direction of motion and the direction of the wave propagation.

-**Effects of Doppler Shift**:
-- **Positive Doppler Shift**: Occurs when the transmitter and receiver move towards each other, resulting in an increase in frequency.
-- **Negative Doppler Shift**: Occurs when the transmitter and receiver move away from each other, leading to a decrease in frequency.
-- The Doppler shift can cause frequency distortion and affect the signal quality, contributing to fast fading.

 ---

 #### **Effects of Doppler Shift**: